Bait nasihah 1

 It recommended chalking out time-frame plans for the food security project, including investment in other countries with rich natural resources, to secure essential food commodities.

-improving the competitive edge of the national economy by removing all barriers on the import of food commodities into the country.
+It also urged the government to provide limited subsidies on rice, wheat, flour, sugar, milk powder, edible oil, drinking water and pharmaceuticals.
+The committee stressed the need for supporting the agricultural sector and encouraging the setting up of food processing firms and improving the competitive edge of the national economy by removing all barriers on the import of food commodities into the country.

 The House also called for pegging the UAE dirham to a basket of currencies, in order to mitigate the negative impact on nation’s economy by the steep fluctuations in exchange rate against US dollar as well as other currencies.